lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 `disallowPair` — disallows consolidation from a source operator to a target operator.
 This method may be called to correct an incorrectly allowed pair, update the consolidation manager address, or stop consolidation for operational reasons.

 `selfDisallowPair` — allows the original submitter to revoke (disallow) a previously allowed pair.
 Permissionless, but restricted to the submitter of the pair.
+It is proposed to grant the CMC Committee (also known as CM Committee Multisig) permission to call this method.

 Note.
 Once a consolidation pair is disallowed, it may be allowed again by creating and enacting a new EasyTrack motion by the operator.